Ram Gopal Varma: Television

 Ram Gopal Varma made his début in Television through a Talk Show titled Ramuism.
 The show is being aired on a Telugu channel since September 2014.
 The show is noted for its fresh and witty appeal.
 The show focuses on Varma's Point of View on social issues such as Education, Religion, Mythology, Children, Crime, Death, Anger, Godmen, Woman, Philosophy, Cinema etc. The show is hosted by Swapna, the managing editor of Sakshi TV.

 Online media

 He has also made a documentary called God, Sex and Truth with adult actress Mia Malkova.

 Biographies

-Varma wrote an autobiography titled Na Ishtam, which discusses his life experiences and philosophy.
+Varma wrote an autobiography titled Na Ishtam ("As I Please"), which discusses his life experiences and philosophy.
 'Naa Ishtam' was released in December 2010 at Taj Banjara, Hyderabad.
 Sirasri, poet, lyricist and writer wrote a biographical book on the interactions he had with Ram Gopal Varma with the title Vodka With Varma.
 Director Puri Jagannadh launched the book in December 2012.